“It is better to debate a question without settling it than to settle a question without debating it” Joseph Joubert

 Marie: “(hesitant) It was ratus.”

 Joe: (Silent for some time.
 Then after a few moments of tension building, he acted like that was the dumbest thing he had ever heard.
 He closes his eyes.
-Slapped his forehead with the palms of his hands.
-And began trying to restrain incoming laughter)
+Slapped his forehead with his palms.
+And acted as if he was trying to restrain incoming laughter)

 Marie: “Stop it!
 You swore not to laugh.
 (Punching him on the shoulder)”